McDonald's Gospelfest: 2012 Honor Thy Mother

 One thousand performers chosen from 80,000 contestants took the stage for the May 12, 2012 Mother's Day event.
 Among the headliners were Shirley Caesar, Donnie McClurkin, Vickie Winans, Fred Hammond, Mary Mary, Steve Harvey and Cissy Houston.
 The festival was also seen as a tribute to Whitney Houston, with roots in Newark, who had died earlier in the year and whose funeral services were held at the New Hope Baptist Church.

 2011 The Mighty Men of Valour

 On June 18, 2011, the Father's Day show had more than 1,100 competitors chosen from over 40,000 people who auditioned and included some of the biggest names in gospel: Kirk Franklin, Donnie McClurkin, Bishop Hezekiah Walker, James Fortune, Bobby Jones, and Bishop TD Jakes.
 This event was noted for showing the changing face and diversification of gospel music.

 Gospelfest 2010

 There were 80,000 audition contestants of whom 850 were chosen to perform in the event which took place on June 19, 2010.
-Headliners included Dionne Warwick, Roberta Flack, Bishop Hezekiah Walker, Vickie Winans, Cissy Houston, Regina Belle, J Moss, Keith Wonderboy Johnson, Kurt Carr and The Kurt Carr Singers, KOHSHI, and Bishop T.D.
-Jakes.
+Headliners included Bishop TD Jakes, Bishop Hezekiah Walker, Keith 'Wonderboy' Johnson, Regina Belle, J Moss, Dionne Warwick, Roberta Flack, Vickie Winans, Cissy Houston, KOHSHI, and Kurt Carr and The Kurt Carr Singers.